-The PWM loop operates in Voltage Control Mode (VCM) with optional Vin feed forward based on the voltage at the VCC pin.
-The reference voltage (Vref) for the error amp is created by a 0.15V to 1.6V DAC that has a 12.5mV resolution.
-In order to get a full 0.6V to 5.5V output voltage range an input scalar is used to reduce feedback voltages for higher output voltages to bring them within the 0.15V to 1.6V control range.
-So for output voltages up to 1.6V
+The PWM loop operates in Voltage Control Mode (VCM) with optional $V{\rm IN}$ feed forward based on the voltage at the $V{\rm CC}$ pin.
+The reference voltage (Vref) for the error amp is generated by a 0.15V to 1.6V DAC that has 12.5mV resolution.
+In order to provide a 0.6V to 5.5V output voltage range, an input scaler is used to reduce feedback voltages for higher output voltages to bring them within the 0.15V to 1.6V control range.
+So for output voltages up to 1.6V (low range) the scaler has a gain of

-(low range) the scalar has a gain of 1.
-For output voltages from 1.6V to 3.2V (mid range) the scalar gain is 1/2 and for voltages greater than 3.2V (high range) the gain is 1/4.
-This results in the low range having a reference voltage resolution of 12.5mV, mid range of 25mV and the high range having a resolution of 50mV.
-The error amp has a gain of 4 and compares the output voltage of the scalar to Vref to create an error voltage on its output.
-This is converted to a digital error term by the AFE ADC which is stored in the error register.
-The error register has a fine adjust function that can be used to improve the output voltage set point resolution by a factor of 5 resulting in a low range resolution of 2.5mV, mid range resolution of 5mV and a high range resolution of 10mV.
-The output of the error resister is then used by the Proportional Integral Derivative (PID) controller to manage the loop dynamics.
+1. For output voltages from 1.6V to 3.2V (mid range) the scaler gain is 1/2 and for voltages greater than 3.2V (high range) the gain is 1/4.
+This results in the low range having an output voltage resolution of 12.5mV, the mid range having a resolution of 25mV and the high range having a resolution of 50mV.
+The error amp has a gain of 4 and compares the output voltage of the scaler to Vref to create an error voltage on its output.
+This is converted to a digital error term by the AFE ADC and is stored in the error register.
+The error register has a fine adjust function that can be used to improve the output voltage set resolution by a factor of 5 resulting in a low range resolution of 2.5mV, a mid range resolution of 5mV and a high range resolution of 10mV.
+The output of the error register is then used by the Proportional Integral Derivative (PID) controller to manage the loop dynamics.

-The XRP7724 PID is a 17-bit five coefficient control engine that calculates the correct duty cycle under the various operating conditions and feeds it to the Digital Pulse Width Modulator (DPWM).
-Besides the normal coefficients the PID also uses the Vin voltage to provide a feed forward function.
+The XRP7725 PID is a 17-bit five-coefficient control engine that calculates the required duty cycle under the various operating conditions and feeds it to the Digital Pulse Width Modulator (DPWM).
+Besides the normal coefficients the PID also uses the $V{\text{CC}}$ voltage to provide a feed forward function.

-The XRP7724 DPWM includes a special delay timing loop that gives a timing resolution that is 16 times the master oscillator frequency (103MHz) for a timing resolution of 607ps for both the driver pulse width and dead time delays.
-The DWPM creates and outputs the Gate High (GH) and Gate Low (GL) signals to the driver.
-The maximum and minimum on times and dead time delays are programmable by configuration resisters.
+The XRP7725 DPWM includes a special delay timing loop that provides a timing resolution that is 16 times the master oscillator frequency (103MHz) for a timing resolution of 607ps for both the driver pulse width and dead time delays.
+The DWPM produces the Gate High (GH) and Gate Low (GL) signals for the driver.
+The maximum and minimum on-times and dead time delays are programmable by configuration resisters.

-To provide current information, the output inductor current is measured by a differential amplifier that reads the voltage drop across the RDS of lower FET during its on time.
-There are two selectable ranges, a low range with a gain of 8 for a +20mV to -120 mV range and a high range with a gain of 4 for +40mV to -280mV range.
+To provide current information, the output inductor current is measured by a differential amplifier that reads the voltage drop across the RDS of the lower FET during its on time.
+There are two selectable ranges, a low range with a gain of 8 for a +20mV to -120 mV range, and a high range with a gain of 4 for a +40mV to -280mV range.
 The optimum range to use will depend on the maximum output current and the RDS of the lower FET.
 The measured voltage is then converted to a digital value by the current ADC block.
-The resulting current value is stored in a readable register and also used to determine when PWM to PFM transitions should occur.
+The resulting current value is stored in a readable register, and also used to determine when PWM to PFM transitions should occur.